About DogWear Adventure

 DogWear Adventure is a newly launched small company in Canada that was created from the need to find a well-fitting and comfortable boot for their dog for hikes after none of the options on the market worked for them.
 They were looking for a solution not to compromise comfort and security when it comes to dog gear.

-The best is always to follow the sizing guide on the product site.
-Measuring your dog’s paws is the easiest if you put their feet on a paper, lift the opposite leg to put weight on the leg you are trying to measure, and draw lines on both sides of the paw.
-You can measure the distance on the paper later without stressing the dog with it.
+To measure your dog’s paws accurately, place a sheet of paper on the ground and have your dog stand on it.
+Lift the opposite leg to put weight on the paw you want to measure and draw lines on both sides of the paw.
+You can then measure the distance on the paper later without causing any stress to your dog.